-Please read the rules and
+Please read the rules and submission procedures thoroughly.

-Submitting playwrights must comply with the
+Submitting playwrights must comply with the instructions and requests.

 Rules for the Play Competition for Youth Theatre